loopdash/loopdash/src/blog/how-to-delegate-access-to-godaddy.md

 layout: single-blog.njk
 title: How to Delegate Access to GoDaddy
 meta:
   title: How to Delegate Access to GoDaddy
   description: Most of our customers use GoDaddy.
 Giving us access will allow us to add the appropriate DNS records without sharing your password.
+  image: ./src/img/blogs/leaf.jpg
 sitemap:
   changefreq: weekly
   priority: 0.5